brianpos/UploadFIG/README.md

 ## Change history

+### 6 December 2024
+* Update SDC questionnaire validations to handle the new `weight` function and resolve a few minor bugs in Questionnaire validation
+* Update to the FirelySDK v5.11.1

 ### 4 April 2024
 * Minor bug fix for null reference exception when scanning canonicals in some ValueSets